nauatlakatl/clean-node-api/Notes.md

 ## index.ts

 A barrel is a way to rollup exports from several module into a single convenience module.
 The barrel itself is a module file that re-exports selected exports of other modules.

+# DESIGN PATTERNS

+## Factory Method

+Creational design pattern that provides an interface for creating objects in a superclass, but allows subclasses to alter the type of objects that will be created.

+The Factory Method pattern suggests that you replace direct object construction calls (using the ***new*** operator) with calls to a special factory method.
+Objects returned by a factory method are often referred to as *products*.
+Now you can override the factory method in a subclass and change the class of products being created by the method.